nirvverve/aps-calculator-1.51/README.md

+v1.8.1

+Reworded several sections for clarity in new instructions formulated as part of v1.8.0

+v1.8.0

+Supplemental Chlorine Dosing Updates - new saltwater pool handling, with improved dosing logic and enhanced user guidance High Alkalinity Change - Reworked high alkalinity calculation - now only recommends 50% of calculated dose, user guidance to call direct report for guidance
+Other minor bug fixes and performance improvements

 v1.7.1

 Bug fixes - fixed the capacity input formatting issue - now shows comma after the third digit and clarified acid dose instructions